Ladder Capital Corp (LADR) Shares Down Despite Recent Market Volatility

-Ladder Capital Corp (NYSE: LADR)’s stock price has decreased by -1.71 compared to its previous closing price of 9.35. however, the company has experienced a -2.03% decrease in its stock price over the last five trading days.
+Ladder Capital Corp (NYSE: LADR)’s stock price has decreased by -1.74 compared to its previous closing price of 9.17.
+However, the company has seen a fall of -4.66% in its stock price over the last five trading days.

 Is It Worth Investing in Ladder Capital Corp (NYSE: LADR) Right Now?

-Ladder Capital Corp (NYSE: LADR) has a price-to-earnings ratio of 8.11x that is above its average ratio.
-Additionally, the 36-month beta value for LADR is 1.95.
-There are mixed opinions on the stock, with 4 analysts rating it as a “buy,” 0 rating it as “overweight,” 1 rating it as “hold,” and 0 rating it as “sell.”
+The price-to-earnings ratio for Ladder Capital Corp (NYSE: LADR) is above average at 7.95x, while the 36-month beta value is 1.93.Analysts have differing opinions on the stock, with 4 analysts rating it as a “buy,” 0 as “overweight,” 1 as “hold,” and 0 as “sell.”

 Click Here to Download the FREE Report.